hdShang/arxiv-daily/docs/cs-CL/2025-09-29/papers/250924494v2-grpo-ma-multi-answer-generation-in-grpo-for-stable-and-efficient-cha.md

 ---
 layout: default
-title: GRPO-MA: Multi-Answer Generation in GRPO for Stable and Efficient Chain-of-Thought Training
+title: "GRPO-MA: Multi-Answer Generation in GRPO for Stable and Efficient Chain-of-Thought Training"
 ---

 # GRPO-MA: Multi-Answer Generation in GRPO for Stable and Efficient Chain-of-Thought Training